watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/watson-discovery/README.md

    - If you have a bearer token (as typical on Cloud Pak for Data), select bearer authentication, and it will ask for your bearer token.
    - Also fill in the portions of the URL for your instance _after_ `https://` in the `discovery_url` field.
 - [Upload the Actions JSON file](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-admin-backup-restore#backup-restore-import).
-- Under "variables"/"created by you" (within the Actions page), set the using the `discovery_instance_id` and `discovery_project_id` session variables using the values you obtained in the pre-requisites above.
+- Under "variables"/"created by you" (within the Actions page), set the `discovery_project_id` session variable using the value you obtained in the pre-requisites above.
 - If you are using the OpenAPI specification _exactly_ as it is in this starter kit, you should find that your actions are correctly configured to use this extension as is.
 However, if you have made any changes to the OpenAPI specification, you will need to manually configure your search action as follows:
    - In the step of the "Search" action that says "Use an extension", select the extension you created, the "Query a project" endpoint, and set the following parameter values (some of which are listed under "optional parameters", which you need to click on to see):
       - `project_id` = the `discovery_project_id` session variable